The Freight Industry’s Impact on Truck Driver Demand

 The recent number of ocean containers arriving at the Los Angeles and Long Beach (LA/LGB) ports has broken records and surpassed all expectations for the year.
 This puts strain on the entire system and is causing congestion and delays at many points along the supply chain.
 Some drivers are reporting turn times of up to five hours at many of the terminals in these two ports.

 With such a backlog of container deliveries, drivers are suffering from long gate and flip lines.
-To make the situation worse, there is not enough chassis to support the increased freight load.
+To make the situation worse, there are not enough chassis to support the increased freight load.
 This is causing such long wait times that some drivers are asked to leave terminals without any load.
 This is a problem not just in the LA/LGB ports, but also in the nation’s second-largest port complex, New York-New Jersey.
 Subsequently, stress is being felt on the entire shipping industry.

 The delays have pushed more freight business onto the intermodal systems of railroads, which have already hit record numbers this past season.
 Shippers have reported diverting nearly 2 percent of their freight from truck to rail.
 Many importers have even had to redirect shipments to East Coast and Canadian ports, which is causing congestion in those areas, too.
 The shortage of truck drivers is putting stress on the first and last miles of the intermodal run as well, which is again causing problems across the shipping industry and continuing to raise demand for truck drivers.